-Have you ever participated in an EBM Collaboration?
-I’ll give you a hint… you’re participating right now!
-The term Evidence-Based Management (EBM) Collaboration refers to an effort to better inform practice with empirical findings and also to make stronger connections within our field; essentially bridging the gap between science and practice.
+Evidence-based management (EBM) refers to an effort to better inform practice with empirical findings and also to make stronger connections within the field of industrial-organizational psychology, essentially bridging the gap between science and practice.
 A call from Rousseau (2007) lays out a framework for the potential tasks associated with such an effort and proposes specific benefits that our field might reap.

-1. Review current research and present plain-language summaries in an easily accessible online format.
+- Review current research and present plain-languagesummariesin an easily accessible online format.

-2. Analyze reviews within a given topic area to provide insight on practical inquiries (e.g., “What are the effects of bonus pay?
-Leadership training?
-Mergers?
-Downsizing?”).
+- Analyze reviews within a given topic area to provide insight on practical inquiries (e.g., effects of bonus pay, leadership training, or downsizing).

-3. Include case studies about practitioner’s struggles/success in implementing the scientific findings to aid others experiencing resistance.
+- Include case studiesabout practitioner struggles/success in implementing the scientific findings to aid others experiencing resistance.

-4. Provide interactive features to foster procedural knowledge (knowledge of how to do something) (e.g., describing conditions under which findings might/might not be apply to a given situation).
+- Provide interactive features to foster procedural knowledge, meaning knowledge of how to do something (e.g., describing conditions under which findings might be more or less applicable).

 The author proposed that this type of collaboration will result in an impartial “seal of approval” for current research findings, bolstered by professional partnerships with organizations such as SIOP or AOM.
 Subsequently, this will render solid research findings and implications more relevant and accessible to practitioners, potentially inhibiting the buying and selling of unsubstantiated claims and speculative interventions.

-On a side note, The IOATWORK website is a response to the repeated calls for a stronger alliance between scientists and practitioners.
-By reading this review, you have taken a small (but SUBSTANTIAL) step towards making our field more integrative and functional.
-So thank you and tell all your friends!
+The I-O at Work website is a response to the repeated calls for a stronger alliance between scientists and practitioners.
+Through our research reviews, we aim to make our field more integrative and functional.